cicisongze/Movie_analysis_project/README.md

 ## Instructions:
-When running to the end of 'Data_Visualization', we implied a simple interface.
+Despite of all our graphing analysis, when running to the end of 'Data_Visualization', we implied a simple interface.
 Typing the specific year, genre, or score, you would find a list of recomended films.
+Clicking on the checkbox below, related graph will also be shown.